fmillion-mnsu/cis640-m25/I_ASSIGN2.md

 Your submission should consist of:

 * A single SQL script file (.sql) containing all your Python-in-SQL code with clear comments
-* Sample output demonstrating that your solutions work correctly
+* Sample output demonstrating that your solutions work correctly - a CSV or Excel file is the best approach!
-* File naming: `LastName_FirstName_PythonSQL.sql`

 This assignment is individual work.
 Each student must work independently and submit their own original solution.